Game Day Preview: Allen at Utah

 Worth Noting:

-The Americans are 11-2-0 since losing to Tulsa on opening night.
-The team is 7-2-0 away from home this season.
+The Americans are 12-2-0 since losing to the Tulsa Oilers on opening night.
+The team is 8-2-0 away from home this season, which is tied for the best road record in the ECHL..

 About Allen:

 The Allen Americans have not played a home game since New Year's Eve.
-The team will play 10 straight road games before returning home next week against Wichita.
-This is the longest stretch of road games in team history.
-The Americans are 7-1-0 on the current 10-game road trip.
+The team will play their 10th straight road games this afternoon at the Maverik Center.
+The club will return home for two games at Allen Event Center next week against the Wichita Thunder.

 About Utah: